ProfessorJames/hangman/README.md

 # Credits

 * [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") for advice and direction
-* [Tony118g](https://github.com/Tony118g/doctor-diary) for detailed descriptions used in deployment section
+* [Tony118g](https://github.com/Tony118g/doctor-diary) for detailed descriptions of deployimng app on Heroku used in deployment section
 * For regex pattern to identify only single character entered by user, https://bobbyhadz.com/blog/python-input-only-accept-one-character

 ## Code